urakubo/UNI-EM/README.md

 Recent years have seen a rapid expansion in the field of micro-connectomics, which targets 3D reconstruction of neuronal networks from a stack of 2D electron microscopic (EM).
 The spatial scale of the 3D reconstruction grows rapidly over 1 mm3, thank to deep neural networks (DNN) that enable automated neuronal segmentation.
 Advanced research teams have developed their own pipelines for the DNN-based large-scale segmentation (Informatics 2017, 4:3, 29).
 Those pipelines are typically a series of client-server software for alignment, segmentation, proofreading, etc., each of which requires specific PC configuration.
 Because of such complexity, it is difficult even for computer experts to use them, and impossible for experimentalists.
 This makes a serious divide between the advanced and general experimental laboratories.
    To bridge this divide, we are now trying to unify pieces of software for automated EM segmentation.

 1. We built a desktop version of the proofreading software Dojo (IEEE Trans.
 Vis.
 Comput.
 Graph.
-20, 2466–2475) on Microsoft Windows 10, 64 bit.
+20, 2466–2475).
 2. We merged it with a DNN framework: Google Tensorflow/tensorboard.
 3. We then incorporated four types of DNN-based segmentation programs: 2D U-Net, ResNet, DenseNet, and HighwayNet. (https://github.com/tbullmann/imagetranslation-tensorflow) and flood-filling networks (https://github.com/google/ffn).
 4. A 3D annotator was equipped for visual inspection and annotation (based on Three.js).